rhaiscript/book/src/about/features.md

 * [_Don't Panic_][safety] guarantee &ndash; Any panic is a bug.
 It never panics the host system.

-* Protected against malicious attacks (such as [stack-overflow][maximum call stack depth], [over-sized data][maximum length of strings], and [runaway scripts][maximum number of operations] etc.) that may come from untrusted third-party user-land scripts.
+* Protected against malicious attacks &ndash; such as [stack-overflow][maximum call stack depth], [over-sized data][maximum length of strings], and [runaway scripts][maximum number of operations] etc. &ndash; that may come from untrusted third-party user-land scripts.

 * Track script evaluation [progress] and manually terminate a script run.
 ```